Can You Rely on Uber in Napa Valley: Insider’s Guide & Tips

 Do I Reccommend Using Uber in Napa Valley

 The reliability of Uber in Napa Valley really depends on the wineries you plan to visit.
-While it’s an option for getting around, particularly to wineries along main roads, it does come with limitations, especially if you’re hoping to visit mountain wineries.
+While it’s an option for getting around, particularly to wineries along main roads, it does come with limitations, especially if you’re hoping to visit mountain wineries or if you are visiting 3 wineries in a day.

 And honestly, I don’t always think it’s your best option.